DURATION – 15 Nights / 16 Days

 Gyantse / Lhasa (3,650m): 261 Km via Lake Yamdrok.

 In the morning we ride 100kms to Nagartse, ( near Lake Yamdrok (Turquoise Lake).
-The route crosses the Simi La (4200m/13860ft) and along the trail with fantastic views of the turquoise blue waters of the man-made lake that was created by a hydro dam.
+The route crosses the Simi La (4200m/13860ft) and continues along the trail with fantastic views of the turquoise blue waters of the man-made lake that was created by a hydro dam.
 We also cross the Karo La (5010 m/16533ft) on the ride to Nagartse, a small village near the Yamdrok Lake and an ideal place for a lunch stop.

 Then we ride along the picturesque trail of the colorful Lake Yamdrok, (the Tibetan lifeline of the river Brahma Putra (Yarlung Tsangpo).
 It is about 240 kms in circumference and is more like an Island sea.
 There are Yak herders around and the lake itself and it supports a population of scaleless fish in its non-saline waters.
 We are now about 124 km from Lhasa.